iceberg12/Udacity_SDC_Semantic_Segmentation/README.md

 ```

 In the Jupyter notebook, there is also a code for scoring through frames of a video, overlay the classification and output the video result.

+### Result
+My model can achieve 0.7 on the training set.
+Test result can be found in the /runs. folder.

+That aside, what I found interesting with the limited time is the difference in fixing the pretrained VGG or not.
+It is not a Dead or Alive question.
+Here is the findings

+- Fixing the pretrained VGG really boosts up the training time, reducing from 33s per epoch to 10s per epoch.
+- However, the training error comes down slower.
+This is explanable since the network is too frigid to tune, but it might become better will more epochs.

+![alt text][VGGfreeze]

+Both the networks can classify the images at the rate 4.5 frame/s, which is ok but not at 24 frame/s though :P.

+### Next

+If having more time I will try to implement on other class detection (pedestrian, bicycle, sign board, ...).
+Also try to achirve the test result at every epoch to improve the prediction accuracy in test.

 ### Using GitHub and Creating Effective READMEs
 If you are unfamiliar with GitHub , Udacity has a brief [GitHub tutorial](http://blog.udacity.com/2015/06/a-beginners-git-github-tutorial.html) to get you started.
 Udacity also provides a more detailed free [course on git and GitHub](https://www.udacity.com/course/how-to-use-git-and-github--ud775).